 Now that you know what contributes to your underperforming content, it’s time to take action!

-Let’s first cover why you should reoptimize old content:
+Why you should reoptimize old content?

 1. Content can expire

 If you have outdated content, don’t expect that it can attract new readers.
-Contents need to be updated from time-to-time in order to keep your information relevant.
+Contents need to be updated from time to time in order to keep your information relevant.

 Even evergreen content needs to be updated.